7.3

 Strengths

-Wide, stable platform helps prevent tired legs and provides a secure feeling during long walks.
+Wide, stable platform provides a secure all-day feel.

 X